au-ts/camkes_to_microkit_guide/guide.md

 /* Unlock mutex m */
 int m_unlock(void);
 ```
-which is not needed on seL4CP as *PDs* are single-threaded.
+which is not needed on Microkit as *PDs* are single-threaded.

-There are no built-in inter-component synchronisation primitives for either CAmkES or seL4CP as seL4 system calls are sufficient.
+There are no built-in inter-component synchronisation primitives for either CAmkES or Microkit as seL4 system calls are sufficient.

 ### Allocator

 CAmkES provides a [DMA allocator][dma alloc] to allocate and manage DMA buffers from a DMA pool, which is configured with the `dma_pool` attribute in CAmkES components.
 It also provides a [seL4 capability object allocator][obj alloc] that can be used to allocate seL4 capability objects from a managed pool.
-These tools are not available on seL4CP as one of its goals is to have capabilities known at *build* time.
+These tools are not available on Microkit as one of its goals is to have capabilities known at *build* time.

 Dynamic memory allocation in CAmkES is done by standard C library functions, which manipulate a static array that has been set up by CAmkES.
 The size of the array can be configured with the `heap_size` attribute in CAmkES components.
-On seL4CP, you can configure a *`memory region`* for this purpose, but you will also need to implement any allocators you need (at least for now).
+On Microkit, you can configure a *`memory region`* for this purpose, but you will also need to implement any allocators you need (at least for now).

 ### Inter-component Transport Mechanisms {#sharedring}